Haidra-Org/hordelib/docs/comfyui-bridge.md

 supports temporary-state swaps, and is guarded by `assert_force_load_class_names_exist` plus the signature pins in `tests/test_comfy_contract_drift.py`.

+### Per-run free-VRAM clamp

+ComfyUI sizes every free by the shortfall it computes from `get_free_memory`, which reads the CUDA driver's process-local view.
+Under WDDM that view reports memory sibling processes hold as free, so the shortfall comes out too small and the load overcommits the card.
+A caller that measures free VRAM at the device level (the worker parent, which holds the NVML figure) passes it as `device_free_truth_mb` on `run_pipeline`/`basic_inference`/`generate`; for the duration of that run `comfy_patches.free_memory_view_clamped` interposes `get_free_memory` so the reported free total is the lower of ComfyUI's own answer and a ceiling of what the process can obtain without evicting anything: the supplied figure, less this process's allocator growth since the run started, plus the memory free inside torch's own reserved pool.
+Own growth and the reclaimable pool are both honest under WDDM; sibling growth is bounded by the caller's dispatch admission.
+The reclaimable term is not optional: ComfyUI's own total is defined the same way (device free plus `reserved - active`), and after sampling that cache is often gigabytes, so a ceiling without it would invent a shortfall at the decode-time VAE load and evict the resident diffusion model mid-job.
+The swap is a plain local capture/restore (like the support-model free cap above), so it is invisible to the monkeypatch registry and cannot double-restore against it.
+With no figure supplied, or on a non-CUDA device, nothing is interposed.

 ## The bounded adaptive sampler

 `dpm_adaptive` is the one sampler whose iteration count is chosen by the solver rather than by